markoneill/ssa-daemon/docs/user-documentation.md

 #### Example HTTPS Client
 Below is code for an example client that can make HTTPS connections to any HTTPS server.
+	Note: This code can only be run as is if you save this test file in either ssa-daemon/test_files/https_server or ssa-daemon/test_files/https_client or any other folder that is 2 down the file path from in_tls.h
 ```c
 #include <stdio.h>
 #include <stdlib.h>